 How many of your homes have been LEED® certified?

 While the LEED system has been in place for a few years, the LEED For Homes Program was in pilot until 2009.
-As a participant in the pilot program, M.T.N Architects has assisted many of our clients in meeting their green building goals, including our first client to achieve LEED® certification below.
+As a participant in the pilot program, M.T.N Design has assisted many of our clients in meeting their green building goals, including our first client to achieve LEED® certification below.